Regulations

 For most species in Wisconsin, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Trout, Lake Trout, Walleye, and Northern Pike are the most-rule-dense fisheries in Wisconsin's data.
+Wisconsin trout 2026, Wisconsin walleye 2026, Wisconsin smallmouth bass 2026, and Wisconsin largemouth bass 2026 are the most-rule-dense fisheries in Wisconsin's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with DNR before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.